 As this is a graph database, it will be nice if we can visualize the data visually.
 There are few visualization tools I have used so far and GDotV seems to a be popular one.

 You can also visualize using this simple open-source graph visualization tool called gremlin-visualizer.
-There are other visualization tools as well in case you want to work with some advance feature sets.
+There are other visualization tools as well in case you want to work with some advanced feature sets.
 I personally make use of the basic console and mix of gdotv

 gremlin-visualizer